Skip to Main Content

 Determining BMD monitoring frequency

-• If BMD is stable at 12 months and fracture risk low, monitor again every 2-3 years.
+• If BMD is stable at 12 months and fracture risk low, monitor again every 2 to 3 years.

 Consider referral for intraocular pressure assessment if personal or family history of: